 New Travel Bloggers: Social Media & SEO Tips to boost Your Blog

 DISCLOSURE: Just in case you were wondering why I am qualified to give this advice: When this post was published, I had been blogging for 1 year.
 The first 6 months it was a hobby and I focused on building my social media channels.
 I spent more time researching growth strategies that I was actually producing content!
 I then took 3 months off and went to Africa (which was awesome! click HERE for more on that!).
 The tips below were used to get my blog from an average 2000-3000 Page views per month up to 10,000 Page Views a month within my first three months back (and taking blogging seriously!)
 As at March 2017 page views now average closer to 35,000 per month – which goes to show hard work pays off!)

 First – and before you read anything else – remember that Content is King.
 It’s an old but true sentiment that good content is the driver for people to return to your blog, and the catalyst that will make brands interested in you.
 It may not be something you nail in the first few months (or years!).
 It will take time to develop your writing style and learn what content you like to write.
 And from that, what audience you’ll be targeting and then where you should be marketing your content to reach that audience.
 But it all flows from awesome content.

 Next – my tips and tricks, collated on this one page so you don’t have to go searching all over the web for information that is specifically targeted at travel bloggers.

-I’ve broken it down into three Categories – scroll down if you want to skip ahead to something specific:
+I’ve broken it down into four Categories – scroll down if you want to skip ahead to something specific:

 - Blog Basics